OribiaDev/TrinityWeapons/README.md

 ## Help

-* If the Mod crashes at any time (start up or while playing) please create an issue in the issue tab!
+* If the Mod crashes at any time (start-up or while playing) please create an issue in the issue tab!

 ## Authors

-* Nathan Knight (Author; natelyleknight@gmail.com)
+* Olivia Knight (Author; natelyleknight@gmail.com)
 * Devilb666 (Artist)

 ## Version History